Simplescraper

 const sleep = ms => new Promise(resolve => setTimeout(resolve, ms))

-/* Full jitter: a random delay in [0, cap].
-This spreads a thundering herd of
+/* full jitter: a random delay in [0, cap]. this spreads out clients that all

-clients that all backed off at the same instant across the whole window
+backed off at the same instant across the whole window, instead of bunching

 function fullJitterDelay(attempt, baseMs, maxMs) {